osodevops/openshift-confluent/okd/install.md

     api.<clustername>.<basedomain>.osodevops.io:6443

 If we remove `apps`, then we "fall back" into the same subdomain level as the API.
-This means, on the entire cluster, we cannot have *any* app use the `api` name for ingress/`Route`.
+This means, on the entire cluster, we cannot have *any* app use the `api` name for `Ingress`/`Route`.
 Of course, you can have this, though:

     api-myapp.<clustername>.<basedomain>.osodevops.io

 But you see where this is going.
 Caveat Emptor.

+If you don't select a custom hostname endpoint for an `Ingress/Route`, then OKD will give you `<service>-<project>`, so that will be tacked onto the front of the now `apps`-less FQDN, so you should be safe.
+The danger comes when using custom hostname endpoints.
+More on this later.

 #### 1.3.3 Generating the Manifests

-**WARNING**
+:fire: WARNING :fire:
 - The `install-config.yaml` lives, by default after creation, in the artefact directory.
 Any operations on it like manifest generation will actually _consume_ (delete) the file.
 This is a curious design choice, but I am told it's for the best. :shrug:.
 - It's best practice to, post `install-config.yaml` generation, immediately copy the file out of the artefact directory so you have a backup copy.
 At worst it stops you needing to go through the rigmarole of the menu system again.
 At best it could be vital in understanding why a cluster isn't coming up (you could for example have selected the wrong subnet, or have a clashing CIDR, etc, and having access to the original yaml is good for troubleshooting that).